HolstCh/Multithreading-Prime-Number-Detector/README.md

 # Multithreading-Prime-Number-Detector
-Program that uses a barrier to detect if input numbers are prime numbers or not.
+Program written in C/C++ that uses a barrier to detect if input numbers are prime numbers or not.
+Assignment document is attached and this is Q3.